PedroPostiga/FEUP-LDTS-project/docs/README.md

 ### Consequences
 Flexible Creation, Encapsulation and Extensibility: Subclasses can override factory methods to create different arena configurations while centralizing creation logic and enabling easy creation of new arena types.

+### Singleton Pattern
+#### Problem in context
+The game requires a single instance of the Gladiator throughout the entire game session.
+Having multiple gladiator instances would break game logic and cause inconsistencies in the game state.
+The gladiator needs to be accessible from various parts of the codebase (enemies need to target it, controllers need to update it, etc.) but there should only ever be one instance.

+#### The Pattern
+The Singleton Pattern ensures that a class has only one instance and provides a global point of access to it.
+This pattern guarantees that the Gladiator instance is created only once and reused throughout the application lifecycle.

+#### Implementation
+The Singleton Pattern is implemented in the [Gladiator](/src/main/java/com/gladiator/model/gladiator/Gladiator.java) class using double-checked locking for thread safety.
+The class provides two static methods: `getInstance()` for retrieving the existing instance and `getInstance(int, int, int, int, int, int)` for initializing the instance with specific parameters.
+The instance is stored in a volatile static field to ensure visibility across threads.

+#### Consequences
+The pattern ensures a single source of truth for the gladiator entity, preventing inconsistencies and simplifying access throughout the codebase.
+However, it can make testing more difficult as the singleton state persists between tests, requiring careful reset procedures.
+It also creates a global dependency that can make the code less flexible.

+### Object Pool Pattern
+#### Problem in context
+The game creates and destroys many enemies and projectiles during gameplay, especially during wave-based combat.
+Creating new objects frequently causes performance issues due to garbage collection overhead.
+Additionally, enemies and arrows are frequently reused with similar configurations, making them ideal candidates for object pooling.

+#### The Pattern
+The Object Pool Pattern maintains a collection of reusable objects that are expensive to create.
+Instead of creating new objects, the pool provides pre-instantiated objects that can be reused, reducing memory allocation and garbage collection pressure.

+#### Implementation
+The Object Pool Pattern is implemented in two classes:
+- [EnemyPool](/src/main/java/com/gladiator/model/enemy/EnemyPool.java): Manages pools of different enemy types (Vampire, FatZombie, LightZombie).
+Each enemy type has its own pool with available and active collections.
+The pool pre-warms with initial instances and can grow up to a maximum size.
+- [SingleArrowPool](/src/main/java/com/gladiator/model/attack/projectile/SingleArrowPool.java): Manages a pool of arrow projectiles for the gladiator's bow attack.
+Arrows are reset and reused rather than being recreated.

+Both pools provide `acquire` methods to get objects from the pool and `release` methods to return objects when they're no longer needed.
+Objects are reset to their initial state before being reused.

+#### Consequences
+The pattern significantly improves performance by reducing object creation overhead and garbage collection pressure.
+It's particularly effective for frequently created and destroyed game entities.
+However, it adds complexity to the codebase and requires careful state management to ensure objects are properly reset before reuse.

+### State Pattern
+#### Problem in context
+The application needs to manage different screens and game states (Menu, Game, Credits, Game Over) with clear transitions between them.
+Each state has different behavior and requires different controllers, models, and viewers.
+Without proper state management, the code would become cluttered with conditional logic and state transitions would be error-prone.

+#### The Pattern
+The State Pattern allows an object to alter its behavior when its internal state changes.
+The object appears to change its class, but in reality, it delegates state-specific behavior to different state handlers.
+In this implementation, a state machine is used to manage application-level states.

+#### Implementation
+The State Pattern is implemented in [GameRunner](/src/main/java/com/gladiator/GameRunner.java) using an `AppState` enum that represents the possible application states: MENU, GAME, CREDITS, GAME_OVER, and EXIT.
+The main application loop uses a switch statement to handle each state, with dedicated handler methods (`handleMenuState`, `handleGameState`, `handleCreditsState`, `handleGameOverState`) that return the next state based on user actions or game events.

+Each state handler creates the appropriate Model-View-Controller triplet for that state and manages the transition to the next state based on the outcome of user interactions.

+#### Consequences
+The pattern provides clear separation between different application states, making the code more maintainable and easier to extend with new states.
+State transitions are explicit and easy to follow.
+However, adding new states requires modifying the switch statement, which could be improved with a more dynamic state management approach.

+### Template Method Pattern
+#### Problem in context
+All game controllers (MenuController, GameController, GameOverController, CreditsController) share the same game loop structure: process input, update game state, and draw to screen.
+Without a common structure, each controller would duplicate this loop logic, leading to code duplication and potential inconsistencies in frame timing and update cycles.

+#### The Pattern
+The Template Method Pattern defines the skeleton of an algorithm in a base class, allowing subclasses to override specific steps of the algorithm without changing its overall structure.
+The base class defines the template method that calls abstract or hook methods implemented by subclasses.

+#### Implementation
+The Template Method Pattern is implemented in the [Controller](/src/main/java/com/gladiator/controller/Controller.java) abstract class.
+The `run()` method defines the game loop template with fixed structure: process input, update (if timer allows), and draw.
+This method also handles frame rate limiting.
+Subclasses must implement three abstract methods:
+- `processInput(GUI gui)`: Handles user input specific to each controller
+- `update()`: Updates the game state specific to each controller
+- `draw(GUI gui)`: Renders the view specific to each controller

+All concrete controllers (MenuController, GameController, GameOverController, CreditsController) extend this base class and implement these three methods according to their specific needs.

+#### Consequences
+The pattern eliminates code duplication across controllers and ensures consistent game loop behavior.
+It makes it easy to add new controllers by simply extending the base class and implementing the three abstract methods.
+The frame rate limiting and timing logic is centralized, making it easier to maintain and modify.
+However, it creates a rigid structure that all controllers must follow, which might not be suitable for controllers with significantly different needs.

+### Registry Pattern
+#### Problem in context
+The game needs to render different types of enemies and obstacles, each requiring a specific viewer.
+Without a centralized way to map entity types to their corresponding viewers, the code would need to use multiple if-else or switch statements scattered throughout the codebase, leading to code duplication and making it difficult to add new entity types.

+#### The Pattern
+The Registry Pattern provides a centralized mapping between keys (entity types) and values (viewers).
+It acts as a lookup service that allows clients to retrieve the appropriate viewer for a given entity type without knowing the specific implementation details.

+#### Implementation
+The Registry Pattern is implemented in [ViewerRegistry](/src/main/java/com/gladiator/view/ViewerRegistry.java).
+The class maintains two static HashMaps:
+- `enemyviewers`: Maps enemy classes (Vampire, FatZombie, LightZombie) to their corresponding EntityViewer implementations
+- `obstacleviewers`: Maps obstacle classes (SmallRock, LargeRock, Tree) to their corresponding EntityViewer implementations

+The registry is initialized in a static block that populates both maps.
+The class provides generic `getViewer()` methods that accept an entity instance and return the appropriate viewer based on the entity's class type.
+This allows type-safe retrieval of viewers without explicit type checking in client code.

+#### Consequences
+The pattern centralizes viewer lookup logic, making it easy to add new entity types by simply registering them in the registry.
+It eliminates scattered type-checking code and provides a clean, extensible way to map entities to viewers.
+However, it requires maintaining the registry when new entity types are added, and the use of generics with type casting can be complex.

 ### Known Code Smells

 #### 1. Long Parameter Lists